litmuschaos/litmus-docs/website/docs/architecture/chaos-control-plane.md

 ## Standard Chaos Control Plane Flow

-To schedule and execute a chaos workflow using the Chaos Center, the user is required to log in to the portal using a valid login credential.
-This will lead them to the user dashboard where they will be able to access the Litmus projects they are a part of.
-To schedule a workflow, the user needs to have Editor or Owner access to the project.
-Once the user successfully creates a Chaos Workflow manifest using the interactive web UI, it is received by the backend server that forwards it to the Chaos Agent as well as stores it in the database.
-The Chaos Agent uses the Chaos Workflow in the target cluster to inject chaos in the target resources and return the experiment results for the chaos experiments that are a part of the workflow back to the backend server, along with the experiment logs.
-The backend server then sends the experiment results and logs to the Chaos Center.
-It also stores the results and logs into the database to populate the workflow run history.
-This information can then be used to perform post-processing of the Chaos Workflow run, using the built-in analytics dashboard in the Chaos Center.
+1. The User logs in to the ChaosCenter using a valid login credential.
+Every user is a part of a project and has a role assigned to them.
+To schedule a workflow, the user needs to have an Editor or Owner role assigned in the project.
+2. The user uploads a Chaos Workflow manifest using the ChaosCenter, which is received by the Backend Server.
+3. Backend Server stores the manifest in the Database and also sends it to the Chaos Agent.
+4. Chaos Agent uses the Chaos Workflow manifest to inject chaos into the target resources.
+The steps of the Chaos Workflow execution can be visualized using the ChaosCenter.
+5. Chaos Agent returns the results of the chaos experiments that were a part of the workflow back to the Backend Server, along with the experiment logs.
+6. Backend Server then sends the chaos experiment results and logs to the ChaosCenter.
+It also stores the results into the Database for generating post-chaos workflow statistics and information.